clojurewerkz/elephant/README.md

 ### What's in the Name?

-The library is inspired by a badass USSR cartoon about two detectives investigating a theft of a striped elephant.
+The library is inspired by a badass USSR cartoon about two detectives investigating theft of a striped elephant.